-Composer’s Note: This is my original throughcomposed suite for Marching Band, composed for Thomas A. Edison High School in Alexandria, Virginia.
-It represents various aspects of breaking: Daybreak, Break from the Norm, Dance Break, Heartbreak, Breakdown, Drum Break, Breakthrough, and Breakaway: Finale.
+(I couldn’t help but throw in a last little “break” even amid the Finale at 6:41 or so for my own amusement.)
 The Edison team once again included Mr. Steve Ballard as our pit arranger and Mr. Nathan Tyler as our battery arranger.
-This is one of the most sophisticated shows Edison has undertaken to date, and it was a privilege to work with these progressive artists once again.
+This was one of the most sophisticated shows Edison had undertaken to date, and it was a privilege to work with these progressive artists once again.

 “Sprite on the Seven”

 What began as a sparse, pointillist study at some point gained a swing, and a persona: An invisible sylph playing around on an old New York subway.

 Concert Band, 2009

 Pronounced “OWN-sah,” the Portuguese word Onça literally means “Jaguar,” but can also mean “ounce” (the unit of measurement), a play on words regarding the small length of the work.
 It is found in the scientific name of the Jaguar, Panthera onca.